Massive heartbeat stars from TESS. I. TESS sectors 1-16: Discussion of heartbeat stars

 \subsubsection{HD\,92139/92140 (p Vel)}

 Two visual components of p\,Vel, HD\,92139 (p\,Vel A) and HD\,92140 (p\,Vel B), were first resolved by \cite{1898AJ.....18..188S}.
 They orbit each other on a highly eccentric ($e\approx 0.73$) orbit with a semimajor axis of about 0.34~arcsec and orbital period of about 16.5~yr \citep{1950CiUO..109..367V,1964ROCi..123R..59F,1969MNRAS.142..523E}.
 The component B is about 1.6~mag fainter than component A \citep{2001AJ....121.1583H}.
-During the last two decades, the A\,--\,B system (designated See 119) was frequently observed by means of speckle interferometry, which should allow for a better determination of its visual orbit.
+Over the last two decades, the A\,--\,B system (designated See 119) was frequently observed by means of speckle interferometry, which is expected to allow for a better determination of its visual orbit.

-The brighter component (A) of the visual binary is itself an SB2 binary, discovered by \cite{1905LicOB...3..110W}.
+The brighter component (A) of the visual binary is itself an SB2 binary, as was discovered by \cite{1905LicOB...3..110W}.
 The first spectroscopic orbit of this 10.2-day close pair was derived by \cite{1918LicOB...9..181S} and later improved by \cite{1956MNRAS.116..537E,1969MNRAS.142..523E}.
-From the analysis of magnitudes and colours of the components, \cite{1969MNRAS.142..523E} estimated spectral types of the Aa, Ab, and B components for F3\,IV, F0\,V, and A6\,V, respectively, which indicates that component B can be underluminous.
+Based on the analysis of the magnitudes and colours of the components, \cite{1969MNRAS.142..523E} estimated spectral types of the Aa, Ab, and B components for F3\,IV, F0\,V, and A6\,V, respectively, which indicates that component B can be underluminous.
 The analysis based on estimated masses, led \cite{2006ApJ...652..681D} to propose F5\,IV, F1\,V, and F6\,V spectral types and the most probable inclination of the orbit of the close pair for about 37$\degr$.
 In addition, component Aa was classified as a chemically peculiar Am star, A3m\,F0-F2 \citep{1978mcts.book.....H}, and kA5hF0\,Vp\,Sr \citep{2006AJ....132..161G}.